paulk-asert/MakeTestingGroovy/README.md

 Hints for using
 ---------------

-Firstly, clone this repo or download the associated zip from github.
+Firstly, clone this repo from github.
 At the command prompt with Java in the path, type `./gradlew idea`.
 (Windows users just use `gradlew idea`.)
 Now, open the generated `MakeTestingGroovy.ipr` in IntelliJ IDEA and run the "test" examples from within IntelliJ IDEA unless otherwise noted in individual projects README files.
 Eclipse users might want to try `./gradlew eclipse` but this isn't fully tested.